veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 {{< /rawhtml >}}

 {{< hint warning >}}
-**ARM USERS:** Creating 13.x VMs on Monterey (12.x) requires that Xcode >= 14.0.1 is installed.
+**ARM USERS:** Creating 13.x VMs on Monterey (12.x) requires that Xcode >= 14.0.1 is installed on the host (not in the VM).
 This is a requirement from Apple at the moment.
 There is also a rare problem where your Xcode is not fully set up and still creates problems, regardless of being on Ventura.
 Be sure to run the following:

 ```bash
 sudo xcodebuild -license accept